atqaamir/langgraph-email-support-agent/README.md

 A LangGraph workflow that triages an incoming customer email, drafts a reply with an LLM, and pauses for human approval when the message looks urgent.
 It is a compact demo of LangGraph state, nodes, conditional routing, checkpointed memory, and human-in-the-loop interrupts.

-The notebook is [email_support_agent.ipynb](email_support_agent.ipynb).
-It follows the email-agent tutorial from the LangChain Academy [LangGraph Essentials](https://github.com/langchain-ai/lca-langgraph-essentials) course.

 ## How it works